-We, Nicola and John, at The Grange Projects are happy to announce that we are accepting applications for our artist-led 2023 In Residence Programme - a series of residencies for artists and creatives, running from April to September.
+We, Nicola and John, at The Grange Projects are happy to announce that from December 1st 2023 we will be accepting applications for our artist-led 2024 In Residence Programme - a series of residencies for artists and creatives, running from April to September.

 Inspired by the concept of the suspended coffee campaign we are hosting our residencies in the spirit of generosity and reciprocity, core values of everything that happens at The Grange Projects.
 To this end we are offering this initiative on a Pay What You Can contribution